 Your safety is important!
 The university has its own on-campus police department employing full-time police officers and emergency phones are located throughout the campus, including one outside each residence hall.
 These phones offer a direct line to the University Police.

 Living on campus gives you an important opportunity to discover the full university experience and be successful throughout your college career.
 That is why we require students that have completed less than 30 hours of course work or are younger than 20 years of age to live on campus for one academic year.
-A few of the benefits to living on campus include
+A few of the benefits that living on campus includes.

 We offer several housing options and meal plans to meet your needs.
 Visit our website at http://www.tamuk.edu/housing or call (361) 593-3419 for current housing and meal plan costs.